Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 30

-The Marquette Golden Eagles (10-3, 1-1 Big East) will be looking to extend a five-game home winning run when taking on the Creighton Bluejays (9-3, 0-1 Big East) on Saturday, December 30, 2023 at Fiserv Forum.
+The Marquette Golden Eagles (10-3, 1-1 Big East) will be attempting to build on a five-game home winning run when taking on the Creighton Bluejays (9-3, 0-1 Big East) on Saturday, December 30, 2023 at Fiserv Forum.
 It airs at 2:00 PM ET on CBS.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Marquette vs. Creighton matchup in this article.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Marquette vs. Creighton matchup in this article.

 Marquette vs. Creighton Game Info